 What is CBN and How Does It Differ from CBD?

 When you think about cannabis in today’s dynamically progressive era, two compounds should now come to mind – tetrahydrocannabinol (THC) which is the one that makes people “high,” and cannabidiol (CBD), which makes people feel chilled and relaxed without any psychoactive effects.
+Though THC and CBD are the known compounds, many have been asking the question, “What is CBN?”

 Even though CBD and THC are the main two naturally occurring chemicals found primarily in Cannabis sativa, several other phytocannabinoids make up hemp’s molecular structure – over 100 approximately.